Josh Antonuccio, M.Ed.

-He is a Grammy-voting member of NARAS (National Academy of Recording Arts and Sciences), an ASCAP-affiliated songwriter (winning a new songwriters award in 2001), and a member of Audio Engineering Society.
-Josh also serves on the advisory board for Groove U, a revolutionary two-year music industry school in Columbus, Ohio.
+Antonuccio is a Grammy-voting member of NARAS (National Academy of Recording Arts and Sciences), an ASCAP-affiliated songwriter (winning a new songwriters award in 2001), and a member of Audio Engineering Society.
+He also serves on the advisory board for Groove U, a revolutionary two-year music industry school in Columbus, Ohio.

-Josh helped to co-found the Immersive Media Initiative (IMI) in the Scripps College of Communication, made possible through a near-million dollar innovation grant from Ohio University.
-He has overseen the development of the audio production resources in the Game Research and Immersive Design lab and has worked on ambisonic sound production and mixing for projects across numerous disciplines including film, music, health care, paleontology, journalism, and psychology.
+He's helped co-found the Immersive Media Initiative (IMI) in the Scripps College of Communication, made possible through a near-million dollar innovation grant from Ohio University.
+Antonuccio has overseen the development of the audio production resources in the Game Research and Immersive Design lab and has worked on ambisonic sound production and mixing for projects across numerous disciplines including film, music, health care, paleontology, journalism, and psychology.